AnsariAbdullah/codewars-solution/functionalProgramming.md

 This would return the value `['z', 's', 'l', 'h', 'b']`.

 JavaScript's default sorting method is by string Unicode point value, which may return unexpected results.
 Therefore, it is encouraged to provide a callback function to specify how to sort the array items.
 When such a callback function, normally called `compareFunction`, is supplied, the array elements are sorted according to the return value of the `compareFunction`: If `compareFunction(a,b)` returns a value less than 0 for two elements `a` and `b`, then `a` will come before `b`.
 If `compareFunction(a,b)` returns a value greater than 0 for two elements `a` and `b`, then `b` will come before `a`.
 If `compareFunction(a,b)` returns a value equal to 0 for two elements `a` and `b`, then `a` and `b` will remain unchanged.

+## Return a Sorted Array Without Changing the Original Array
+A side effect of the `sort` method is that it changes the order of the elements in the original array.
+In other words, it mutates the array in place.
+One way to avoid this is to first concatenate an empty array to the one being sorted (remember that `slice` and `concat` return a new array), then run the `sort` method.